ionutsava674/ContrastEnhancer/index.md

 #### How to use

-ÿou can control the contrast parameters like this
+ÿou can control the contrast parameters like this\:

 1. hold down the control key and the left mouse button.